 "Democracy depends on stable, representative institutions.
 It depends on

 the right to organize.
 It depends on freedom of association."

 Lane Kirkland, President, AFL-CIO, 1988

-The exercise of freedom of association by workers, students, and others in society has always been at the heart of the struggle for democracy around the world, and it remains at the heart of society once democracy has been achieved.
+The exercise of freedom of association by workers, students, and others in society has always been at the heart of the struggle for achieving and defending democracy around the world.
 Without freedom of association, other freedoms lose their substance.
-It is impossible to defend individual rights if citizens are unable to organize around common needs and interests.
-As one labor leader put it, "Freedom of expression without freedom of association is the right to speak freely in the wilderness."
+It is impossible to defend individual rights if citizens are unable to organize in groups around common needs and interests.
+Tom Kahn, a noted civil rights and worker rights activist, wrote, "Freedom of expression without freedom of association is the right to speak freely in the wilderness."